siberoloji/siberoloji.github.io/content/en/docs/programming/50-kotlin/2-oop/120-2025-02-11-understanding-data-classes-in-kotlin.md

 ---
 Kotlin, a modern and expressive programming language developed by JetBrains, has gained significant traction due to its concise syntax, null safety, and interoperability with Java.
 Among its many powerful features, **data classes** stand out as a highly useful construct for handling immutable data.
 Data classes reduce boilerplate code, enhance readability, and improve efficiency when working with data-centric applications.

-This blog post explores data classes in Kotlin, their use cases, benefits, and best practices for implementation.
+This article explores data classes in Kotlin, their use cases, benefits, and best practices for implementation.

 ## What are Data Classes in Kotlin?